For Authors|For Editors|For Reviewers

 5. Conflict of Interest

 Full disclosure of the competing interests is to be made in the cover letter and manuscript at the time of submission, even if the author judges that it has not influenced the work.
-If no conflict exists, this must also be stated clearly in the manuscript as follows: ‘Competing interests’: the authors declare that they have no competing interests’.
-And all authors should confirm its accuracy.
-If there is a conflict, please include it in a ‘Competing interest’ section.
+If no conflict exists, this must also be stated clearly in the manuscript as follows: ‘Conflict of Interest: The authors declare no conflict of interest’.
+All authors should confirm its accuracy.
+If there is a conflict, please include it in a ‘Conflict of Interest’ section.
 Authors may be asked to confirm or update, or provide further details regarding such disclosure statements following acceptance of the manuscript.

 6. Process for in-House Submissions

-Discovery Medicine requires that editorial staff or editors not be involved in processing their own academic work.
-The Editor or members of the Editorial Board may occasionally submit their own manuscripts for possible publication in Such conflicts must be declared, as they may affect the integrity or reliability of the science in the study, as well as that of otherwise unassociated studies in Discovery Medicine.
+Discovery Medicine requires that editorial staff or Editors not be involved in processing their academic work.
+The Editor or members of the Editorial Board may occasionally submit their manuscripts for possible publication in Such conflicts must be declared, as they may affect the integrity or reliability of the science in the study, as well as that of otherwise unassociated studies in Discovery Medicine.
 In these cases, the peer-review process will be managed by alternative members of the Board.
-Submissions will be assigned to at least two independent outside reviewers.
+Submissions will be assigned to at least two reviewers.
 The submitting Editor/Board member will have no involvement in the decision-making process.
-Decisions will be made by other Editorial Board Members who do not have a conflict of interest with the author.
+Decisions will be made by other Editorial Board members who do not have a conflict of interest with the author.

-This section is required for all papers.
-If there are no interests to declare, please use the following wording: "<NAME of Editor> is serving as one of the Editorial Board members/Guest editors of this journal.
-We declare that <NAME of Editor> had no involvement in the peer review of this article and has no access to information regarding its peer review."
+If there are no conflicts of interest, please use the following wording: "<NAME of Editor> is serving as one of the Editorial Board members/Guest Editor(s) of this journal.
+We declare that <NAME of Editor> had no involvement in the peer-review of this article and has no access to information regarding its peer-review."

 7. Availability of Data and Materials